christianboothby/drug-reviews/README.md

 Research objectives are defined as the following:

-1. Obtain drug reviews and review features through web-scraping and clean the reviews
+1. Obtain drug reviews and review features through web-scraping and undergo data cleaning
 2. Predict the probability of a drug being rated as positive or negative
 3. Build a recommendation system for these drugs by condition
 4. Create a tool that can help doctors, patients and pharmaceuticals improve the likelihood of a positively rated drug